-(a) In respect of each Order, the Supplier will invoice the Customer the Product Purchase Price payable by the Customer for all Products under the Order (and for any additional costs or fees payable in accordance with clauses 8.3, 8.4 and 8.5) and this will be invoiced upon dispatch of the Order to the Delivery Location.

-- (b) All invoices will be due for payment 14 days after the invoice date, payable via weekly direct debit. - (c) A Statement will be issued weekly on a Monday which will summarise all charges on your account and whether it is due now or in the following week - (d) The due now balance on your weekly Statements, including GST, must be paid via direct debit on the following Monday.
+- (a) In respect of each Order, the Supplier will invoice the Customer the Product Purchase Price payable by the Customer for all Products under the Order (and for any Additional Costs or fees payable in accordance with clauses 6.2 (Minimum Orders), 6.3 (Special Orders) and 8.5 (Additional Costs) and this will be issued by email upon dispatch of the Order to the Delivery Location. - (b) All invoices will be due for payment 14 days after the invoice date, payable via weekly direct debit. - (c) A Statement will be issued weekly which will summarise all payments due on each Customer account and the date of the week that the payment will be processed. - (d) The due now balance on the weekly Statements, including GST, must be paid via direct debit on the following Monday.